RusticVoid/LuaComputer/README.md

 This is a semi-computer written in Lua.

 ### Plans
-I'm planing on adding more to the jmp opcode like jumping to labels. <br>
+I plan on adding more to the jmp opcode like jumping to labels. <br>
-I'm also planing on adding more opcodes like BRK(Break), and "if" statement op codes
+I also plan on adding a BRK(Break) opcode, a "if" statement opcode, and a input opcode.

 # Commands and opcodes
 ### Commands